Will a lower speed limit slow down traffic?

 The Traffic Engineering Department continues to review and adjust speed zones in response to the changing traffic needs within the City of Amarillo.

-If you have questions or comments regarding speed limits or traffic problems in general, please call the Traffic Engineering Department at (806)378-6294 or e-mail us.
-You may also visit our offices in Room 238 of Simms Building at 808 S. Buchanan St, or write us at P.O.
-Box 1971, Amarillo, Texas, 79105-1971.
+If you have questions or comments regarding speed limits or traffic problems in general, please call us at (806)378-6294 or e-mail us.

 A Public Awareness Program